kingyiusuen/reddit-post-classification/README.md

 ## Results

 A model combining TF-IDF and logistic regression already has a test accuracy of 0.8471 (see [notebooks/02-baseline_models.ipynb](notebooks/02-baseline_models.ipynb)).
 CNN does a little better with a test accuracy of 0.8595, which took 11 epochs and 39 seconds to train (see the run on [Weights & Biases](https://wandb.ai/kingyiusuen/reddit-post-classification/runs/lu3h4mrn)).

-I deployed the web app with the CNN model just for practice.
-The TF-IDF + logistic regression model is smaller in size but just as good.
+I deployed the web app with the CNN model for practice.
+The TF-IDF + logistic regression model is smaller in size but is just as good.

 ## Quick Start